stevelerner/devops-technique/docker.md

 `docker build -t CONTAINERIMAGENAME - < DOCKERBUILDFILE`

 Run and name a container in background
-`docker run -idt --name CONTAINERNAME CONTAINERIMAGENAME`
+`docker run -idt --name CONTAINERNAME CONTAINERIMAGENAME bash`

-Run container with network using hosts's network
+Run container in background with network using hosts's network
-`docker run -idt --network host --name CONTAINERNAME CONTAINERIMAGENAME`
+`docker run -idt --network host --name CONTAINERNAME CONTAINERIMAGENAME bash`

 Enter container as root in bash shell
 `docker exec -it CONTAINERNAME bash`

-Install sudo
-`docker exec -it  --user root ubuntu apt-get install -y sudo`

-Run docker container Ubuntu as user 'nobody'
-`docker run --name ubuntu --user nobody -id ubuntu`

-Get back into container as user 'nobody'
-`docker exec -it --user nobody ubuntu /bin/bash`

-Execute commands as root
-`docker exec -it  --user root ubuntu apt-get -y update`

-Install sudo
-`docker exec -it  --user root ubuntu apt-get install -y sudo`

 Push image to dockerhub
 Log in to dockerhub